 Sam Coverdale believes he has the best job in the world.
 It’s part agriculture, part science, part marketing, part creativity and part wine decanter full of heart.
-You see, Sam doesn’t do things by half and he has thrown everything he has – the full gamut of skills – at the newly defined Polperro by Even Keel.
+You see, Sam doesn’t do things by half and he has thrown everything he has – the full gamut of skills – at Polperro by Even Keel.

 What began as a wine brand creating drinkable, balanced and elegant wines in 2006 has now turned into a new cellar door, a cracking bistro and a cosy place to stay in the heart of the Mornington peninsula.
 The cellar door and bistro are nestled among vines and shaded by ancient Angophora trees on a 25-acre property.
 The deck is massive with classic views and north facing sunrays that will bathe you in nature’s glory whilst you dig into the share plate menu that is seasonal and flavoursome.
 Emma Coverdale summed it up brilliantly – It’s not how it looks LTP, it’s how it feels.

 It was an overcast winters day with that light persistent drizzle when we visited Polperro, probably not dissimilar to its namesake – the Cornish village in the UK.
 Sam Coverdale and Emma Phillips are the brains behind this inspiring venture called Polperro.
 They have captured the essence of their surroundings and embraced this into their ethos of self- sufficiency, ethical farming and supporting local produce – topics which are discussed passionately and form part of their philosophy.
 For them it is about respecting all things in the process of delivering a unique dining experience.

 Now back to the name – Emma’s father used to be the dentist at Polperro in the U.K and Sam’s family was from the same area so when the two met and he saw a sketch of the village at Emma’s home and instantly knew where it was, so the love affair began based on a historical connection and so did the dream.